Microsoft Implementing AllJoyn Into Windows 10 to Support IoT Interoperability

 - Devices can interact regardless of how they are connected – Wi-Fi, Ethernet, Powerline, and others.

-More information the Microsoft announcement that it is implementing AllJoyn into Windows 10 can be found on the Microsoft Open Technologies blog
+More information the Microsoft announcement that it is implementing AllJoyn into Windows 10 can be found on the Microsoft Open Technologies blog.
+More information about the AllSeen Alliance and AllJoyn open source project is available on the Alliance website.

 Read more: http://msopentech.com/blog/2014/11/12/msopentech-a...